paveloom/paveloom.dev/content/pensieve/how-to-install-spotify-without-ads-on-fedora-34.md

 spicetify apply
 ```

-In case there is an update of the app, you will need to re-edit the wrapper script and re-apply the theme.
+In case there is an update of the app, you will need to re-edit the wrapper script, re-add permissions, and re-apply the theme.
 That's it, enjoy.